DavidJimenezS/GBF-CD/Python Version/readme.md

          &nbsp;&nbsp;&nbsp;publisher={Multidisciplinary Digital Publishing Institute}<br/>
         }

-In addition, you can check the [Requirement]([https://www.mdpi.com/2072-4292/12/17/2683](https://github.com/DavidJimenezS/GBF-CD/blob/master/Python%20Version/requirements.txt)) file to create an enviroment that runs the code as follows:
+In addition, you can check the [Requirement](https://github.com/DavidJimenezS/GBF-CD/blob/master/Python%20Version/requirements.txt)) file to create an enviroment that runs the code as follows:

-conda create --name <env> --file requirements.txt
+"conda create --name <env> --file requirements.txt"